IzzyLVA/Ubuntu-Cyberpatriot17-pract/README.md

 Participants can refer to the provided solutions and explanations to prepare for CyberPatriot competitions.
 All solutions follow competition-specific requirements.

 **Note**: Always refer to the official README file during competitions for specific instructions.

----
-Contributions are welcome!
-Please ensure any updates align with competition guidelines and cybersecurity best practices.